CodeKage25/quill/README.md

 Once you've signed up for an account, you can start creating and publishing your blog posts.
 To create a new post, simply tap the "New Post" button in the main menu and start writing.
 You can add text, images, videos, and other multimedia to your post to make it more engaging.

 Customizing Your Blog
-NodeJournal offers a variety of customization options to help you create a unique and personalized blog.
+Quill offers a variety of customization options to help you create a unique and personalized blog.
 You can change the appearance of your blog by adding your own logo and background image, and you can also choose from a range of pre-designed templates.

 ## Sharing and Analytics